langgenius/dify-docs/en/advanced/datasets/README.md

 4. Set metadata for the document
 5. Ready to use in the application!

-#### How to write a good dataset description
+#### How to write a good knowledge description

-When multiple datasets are referenced in an application, AI uses the description of the datasets and the user's question to determine which dataset to use to answer the user's question.
-Therefore, a well-written dataset description can improve the accuracy of AI in selecting datasets.
+When multiple datasets are referenced in an application, AI uses the description of the datasets and the user's question to determine which knowledge to use to answer the user's question.
+Therefore, a well-written knowledge description can improve the accuracy of AI in selecting datasets.

-The key to writing a good dataset description is to clearly describe the content and characteristics of the dataset. **It is recommended that the dataset description begin with this: `Useful only when the question you want to answer is about the following: specific description`**.
-Here is an example of a real estate dataset description:
+The key to writing a good knowledge description is to clearly describe the content and characteristics of the knowledge. **It is recommended that the knowledge description begin with this: `Useful only when the question you want to answer is about the following: specific description`**.
+Here is an example of a real estate knowledge description:

 > Useful only when the question you want to answer is about the following: global real estate market data from 2010 to 2020.
 This data includes information such as the average housing price, property sales volume, and housing types for each city.
-In addition, this dataset also includes some economic indicators such as GDP and unemployment rate, as well as some social indicators such as population and education level.
+In addition, this knowledge also includes some economic indicators such as GDP and unemployment rate, as well as some social indicators such as population and education level.
 These indicators can help analyze the trends and influencing factors of the real estate market.
 With this data, we can understand the development trends of the global real estate market, analyze the changes in housing prices in various cities, and understand the impact of economic and social factors on the real estate market.

-### Create a dataset
+### Create a knowledge

 1. Click on datasets in the main navigation bar of Dify.
 On this page, you can see the existing datasets.
 Click on "Create Knowledge" to enter the creation wizard.
 2. If you have already prepared your files, you can start by uploading the files.
-3. If you haven't prepared your documents yet, you can create an empty dataset first.
+3. If you haven't prepared your documents yet, you can create an empty knowledge first.

 ### Uploading Documents By upload file